 The scope and extent of the Chairman's and the Board's responsibilities and obligations have been expanding due to the increased focus on corporate governance, risk management, regulation and compliance.
-Given the increased demands, the Chairman in particular spends more time on, and is more hands-on in, the affairs of the Group.
 The Board has agreed with the Chairman that he will commit a significant proportion of his time to his role and will manage his other time commitments accordingly.